yveshanoulle/Toolbox-for-the-Agile-Coach-Visualization-Examples-NL/README.md

 idee( van Peter)

-in a_glossery verzamelen we onze typische vertalingen.
+in a_glossary verzamelen we onze typische vertalingen.

 yves